kayleecragg/kayleecragg/README.md

 ### Hi there 👋

-My name is Kaylee and I'm a computer science student from Australia.
+My name is Kaylee and I'm a computer science student from Australia.Here's some info about me!

+⚡ Work experience: <br>
+- **Cloud Engineer intern at Deloitte** - Full-stack development on the Release Engineering team.
+[Sydney.
+Summer 2023/2024]

+💬 Reach me by email or LinkedIn! kayleeanncragg@gmail.com | www.linkedin.com/in/kayleecragg

+📫 Visit my website that is severely outdated: https://kayleecragg.github.io/
 <!--
 **kayleecragg/kayleecragg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.